ggluo/ggluo.github.io/_projects/3_project.md

 </div>

 **`Abstract`**
-As the image priors are almost always trained in an offline setting, this work aims to deploy the trained model with an MR image reconstruction toolbox, **[BART](https://github.com/mrirecon/bart)**, which is a versatile framework for image reconstruction.
+As the image priors are almost always trained in an offline setting using Python, this work aims to deploy the trained model with an MR image reconstruction toolbox, **[BART](https://github.com/mrirecon/bart)**, which is a versatile tool for image reconstruction.
 As shown in Figure 1, there are two steps to realize this: (a) export the constructed computation graph with TensorFlow; (b) use the graph as regularization in BART.
 We validated the reconstruction pipeline using radial brain scans and the [SENSE](https://pubmed.ncbi.nlm.nih.gov/10542355/) model regularized by a log-likelihood image prior.

 <div style="float: right; margin-left: 1rem; margin-bottom: 0rem; margin-top: 1rem">